 Respondents’ experience with transdisciplinary research and age

 This sub-section follows up on the question, whether the respondents’ age had anything to do with their experience with transdisciplinary research.
 Figure 3 shows the distribution of the transdisciplinary experience on the x-axis (0..10 from lowest to highest), while the age groups are shown on the y-axis.
-Some variance is noticeable but nothing stands out.
-Even the youngest age group is spread out over a lower to a higher degree of transdisciplinary experience.
-On the other hand, the number of participants in that age group is only 4 overall, which is too low to make any reasonable assumptions.
+Some variance is noticeable but a general trend is not visible.
+Even the younger age groups are spread across a low to a high degree of transdisciplinary experience.

-The Hypotheses chapter (pp. 23) examines interesting potential correlations but, as a sneak preview, we can already say that this one is not among them because the two variables do not correlate strongly enough to be considered important factors contributing to SI.
+The Hypotheses chapter (pp. 23) examines interesting potential correlations but, as a sneak preview, we can already say that this one is not among them, because the two variables “age” and “transdisciplinary experience” do not correlate strongly enough to be considered important factors contributing to SI.